graulr/auction_hunter/README.md

 - Wanted to spend less time checking ffxiah?

 ### xi_day_trader is a script that can do all of these things!
-#### Simply supply a ffxiah url and specify when you want to be notified.
+##### Simply supply a ffxiah url and specify when you want to be notified.

+# Setup
 - Windows & Mac compatible
-- Notifies via email
-- Multiple scripts can run at a time
-- Double click to run & install

-# Setup
-Requires you have:
+This script requires you have:
 - python 2.7.xx [installed](https://www.python.org/downloads/release/python-2716/)
 - Created a free [send grid account](https://signup.sendgrid.com/)